-The MSW Curriculum has been carefully developed based upon our mission, goals, and objectives.
+The MSW Curriculum is designed to fulfill our mission, goals, and objectives.
 We give particular attention to the requirements of our accrediting body (CSWE), the perceived needs of graduate students, and the requirements of our institution.
-Students will be required to proceed through the curriculum as it is sequenced below.
-The Advanced Standing program is based upon a full-time graduate credit load and does not have a part-time option.
+Students are required to proceed through the curriculum as it is sequenced below.
+The Advanced Standing program is based upon a full-time graduate credit load and does not have a part-timeoption.
 Students in the Advanced Standing (AS) MSW program will take 34 credits spread over four semesters.
-The AS program includes 24 credit hours of classes and 10 credits in supervise Field Education practicum placement that runs from January through July.
-Some courses may be taught in a hybrid format so that students have less face-to-face contact time on campus.
+The AS program includes 24 credit hours of classes and 10 credits in supervise Field Education practicum placement that runs from January through early to mid-July.
+All courses are offered in a hybrid (partially in-person and partially online instruction) format.